Chuppa2WasTaken/Roblox-Multi-Instance/README.md

 # RobloxMultiInstance
-A multi instance launcher designed for Roblox.
+A multi instance thingy designed for Roblox.

 Hello all, I made this in like 10 minutes using [someones old script from 2023.](https://github.com/MiningTcup/Roblox-Multi-Instance/)

 I'm not the best at stuff like this but with the help of some tutorials, it somehow worked.

-**THIS MIGHT BREAK EVENTUALLY**
+**I'm muted in bloxstrap right now, so uh**

 ***